pandyagunjan/ZipBank-BackEnd/README.md

 ### Money Management Application

 #### User Stories to Fulfill
-* As a client,
+* As a logged in client,
-	* can create new user account (Customer)
+	* can create new client
-	* can create new account for a customer
+	* can create new account for a client
 	* deposit money to each account
 	* withdraw money from each account
 	* transfer money to and from any 2 accounts
+	* delete the client if accounts with Balance = 0
+	* display all account belonging to client
+	* display account details and transaction details of loaded account

 ### Money Management Application

 #### User Stories to Fulfill
 * As a client, (not logged in) I
-	* can create new accounts
+	* can create new customer profile
-	* deposit money to each account
-	* withdraw money from each account
-	* transfer money to and from any 2 accounts
+	* login